coverclock/com-diag-hayloft/README.md

 Aggregates Desperado C++ library plus some general purposes classes that were originally in Hayloft itself.
 Portions of Desperado, Desperadito, and Diminuto have found their way into some of the code bases of my clients.
-Grandote and Diminuto are the only of these libraries that I am maintaining going forward.)
+I am no longer maintaining Desperadito or Desperado.)

 NOTA BENE (2017)